ROSTGG/ROSTGG/README.md

 In short about me:
-- I'm studing at (NO)
-- I'm a schoolboy
+- I'm in high school.
 - I graduated many courses of Programming sphere
 - I'm learning Androing development now
 - **I am open to getting involved in <u>new interesting</u> projects.
 Please write to the contacts above**
+- Worked with many libraries example: NumPy, aiogram, cv2, SQLite

 <p>